sdaigle2/Abacus-mvp/README.md

 Each of the files under `server_scripts/routes` expose an instance of an [express.Router()](http://expressjs.com/en/4x/api.html#router).
 These routers are then all merged into a central router in `server_scripts/routes/index.js` which is then used in the `server.js` script.

-To add a new endpoint, either add the endpoint to an existing script in `server_scripts/routes` or create a new controller under the same directory.
-If you create a new controller, it will automatically be found by index.js and included when the server is launched.
+To add a new endpoint, either add the endpoint to an existing script in `server_scripts/routes` or create a new controller script under the same directory.
+If you create a new controller, it will automatically be found by `server_scripts/routes/index.js` and included when the server is launched.

 ### server_scripts/policies
 This directory contains all middleware policies.
 These are small checks that happen before a request gets sent to its designated request handler.
 To use them, just import them with `require` wherever you want them to be referenced.